Get Started in a Career That You Are Passionate About. Click the link to apply today!

-Emergency Medical Responders (EMRs) are integral members of Emergency Medical Services and provide entry level medical and trauma care in health services and industrial settings.
-They may be the first to arrive on scene, they may be the only provider in remote areas, or they may work collaboratively in a team with other EMS/health care providers, first responders (i.e. Fire, Police) or community support agencies.
+Emergency Medical Responders (EMRs) are integral to Emergency Medical Services and provide entry-level medical and trauma care in health services and industrial settings.
+They may be the first to arrive on the scene, be the only provider in remote areas, or work collaboratively in a team with other EMS/health care providers, first responders (i.e., Fire, Police), or community support agencies.

-Students attend onsite lab weeks throughout the 20-week program.
+Students attend 5 onsite lab weeks throughout the 20-week program.
 During the mandatory on-site weeks, practical skills are assessed at the level of proficiency.
-Some written exams are scheduled during onsite weeks but students may be required to arrange to have other exams supervised at any Portage College campus or by an approved invigilator when not on site.
-Students are responsible for all costs associated with exam invigilation external to Portage College.
+Some written exams are scheduled during onsite weeks.
+Still, students may be required to arrange other exams supervised at any Portage College campus or by an approved invigilator when not on site.
+Students are responsible for all costs of exam invigilation external to Portage College.

 Other Requirements & Documents:

 Program Start/End Date

 Visit Portage Bookstore for textbooks and supplies

 Need help funding your education?
 Check out our funding options.

 Other purchases may be necessary in order for students to complete their courses/program.

 Course ID: BIOL230